harmony-labs/highrust/context/PROGRESS.md

 - Added dataflow analysis to track variable state changes through blocks and branches
 - Enhanced lowering module to apply inferred mutability information when generating IR
 - Added unit tests to verify mutability inference logic
+- Implemented automatic string conversion for string literals and operations:
+  - Detect when string literals are assigned to String type variables
+  - Generate .to_string() calls in the appropriate contexts
+  - Added test cases to verify string conversion functionality
+  - Integrated string conversion with ownership analysis pipeline
 - Implemented foundation for borrow inference system:
   - Added tracking for immutable and mutable borrows
   - Developed data structures to store borrow information in context